chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 Knife already knows how to interact with many parts of the repository.

-We’ll look at each part of the repository in greater detail when we get to the relevant section.
+We'll look at each part of the repository in greater detail when we get to the relevant section.

 # Chef Repository